factsmission/tlds-demo/README.md

 # tlds-demo

-The purpose of this project is to deomstrate the use of [TLDS](https://github.com/linked-solutions/tlds).
+The purpose of this project is to demostrate the use of [TLDS](https://github.com/linked-solutions/tlds).

-For this demonstartion we're using the SPARQL endpoint at https://ld.geo.admin.ch/query/.
+For this demonstration we're using the SPARQL endpoint at https://ld.geo.admin.ch/query/.

 ## Usage

-Since we cannnot uploadt the desciption of the renderers to geo.admin.ch we simply serve them separatedly:
+In the simplest usage scenario both data and renderers are provided by the same SPARQL Endpoint.
+Since we cannnot upload the desciption of the renderers to geo.admin.ch we have to serve them separatedly.
+Any webserver can be used for this purpose.

- * The configuration assumes that renderers.ttl is served at http://localhost:8080/renderers.ttl use the webserver of your preference to get it tere
+ * The [configuration](swissgeo-sconfig.ttl) assumes that renderers.ttl is served at http://localhost:8080/renderers.ttl

 You need an executable jar of TLDS, to get one build TLDS with